landlab/landlab/CONTRIBUTING.md

 * Create a new folder under `landlab/components` that will hold your new component.
-* Be aware that your component will have to be able to work with both Python 2 and Python 3.

 ### Landlab 2 is Python >3.6 only.